If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 We had a 3-day weekend in Canada to celebrate Queen Victoria’s birthday.
 That badass bitch is long dead and I don’t even know how old she’d be at this point, but honestly, most people just use it as an excuse to drink and watch fireworks.
 It’s commonly referred to as “May 2-4,” (as in, a case of beer) and I’m not complaining about an extra day off.

-I’m not really a beer and fireworks kind of girl, so my time looks like any other day off, but with scrambling for groceries because everything is going to be closed, to make things interesting.
+I’m not really a beer and fireworks kind of girl, so my holiday looked like any other day off, but with scrambling for groceries because everything is going to be closed, to make things interesting.
 You’d think people were expecting the end of the world with how busy Costco gets the day before a stat holiday.

 Another little bonus this weekend: my husband and I had the house to ourselves for the first time in a long time.
 We capitalized on this by showering with the door open, walking around without pants on and ordering a bunch of food that we didn’t need to share with anyone else… except for the dog.